Fluid limits for interacting queues in sparse dynamic graphs: Introduction

 We consider a network of $n$ single-server queues where tasks arrive at each server as independent Poisson processes of the same intensity $\lambda_n / n$.
 The servers are interconnected by a graph $\bG_n(t)$ that is resampled from some fixed random graph law at rate $\mu_n$.
 The tasks are dispatched to the shortest queue in the graph neighborhood where they appear and have exponentially distributed service requirements with unit mean.

-We analyze the occupancy process $\bq_n$ that describes the empirical distribution of the number of tasks, i.e., $\bq_n(t, i)$ is the fraction of servers with at least $i$ tasks at time $t$.
-The dynamics of this process can be described by equations of the following form:
+We are interested in the occupancy process $\bq_n$ which describes the empirical distribution of the number of tasks, i.e., $\bq_n(t, i)$ is the fraction of servers with at least $i$ tasks at time~$t$.
+The dynamics of this process can be described by equations of the form:

 The second and third terms count the numbers of arrivals to servers with exactly $i - 1$ tasks and departures from servers with exactly $i$ tasks, respectively.
 While the third term only depends on the occupancy process itself, the second term depends on the dynamic graph $\bG_n$ and the process $\bX_n$ that describes the number of tasks at each server, i.e., $\bX_n(t, u)$ denotes the number of tasks queueing in front of server $u$ at time $t$.